MaciejGulaj99/PowerBI_MuseSpotifyDataset/README.md

 #### 3. Is there any correlation between popularity and valence, energy or danceability?

-Yes, there is but we should look at this problem from two dimensions.
+Yes, there is but we should look at this problem from more than one dimension.
 First of all, let's calculate Pearson's Correlation for all of the songs:

 ![obraz](https://github.com/MaciejGulaj99/PowerBI_MuseSpotifyDataset/assets/142632444/ec8560c7-4930-48a1-bac6-b4817672706b)